 Despite the characterization of parting with one’s kidney as giving the Ultimate Gift, the first presentation on live donors came from Ahad Ghods and Nasser Simforoosh, a couple of transplant surgeons from Iran.
-This is a country where you’d be crazy to actually donate, considering that kidneys sell like Persian hotcakes on the legal, open market.
-The government pays about $1,200 and the buyer and seller are free to make their own deal on the side.
+This is a country where you’d be crazy to part with a kidney for free because kidneys sell like Persian hotcakes on the legal, open market.
+The government pays about $1,200 to a person who gives up a kidney, and the buyer and seller are free to make their own deal on the side.
 Vendor is the preferred nomenclature and more appropriate medical term for a person who sells his or her kidney.
 Ghods and Simforoosh paint a pretty rosy picture of the transplant scene in Iran.

 Out of all those transactions, only three of the vendors died.
 Thus, the official rate death from donor nephrectomy in Iran was 1 in 5,000 (.02%), which is a much better batting average than The Great Satan can claim.
-In America, 1 donor out of 1,700 gets the chance to donate his other kidney too, as well as all of his other organs — on the spot — if they’ve got the audacity to ask surviving relatives.
+In America, one donor out of 1,700 dies.

 Tehran’s contribution to The Transplantation Society’s 2004 position statement regarding “the responsibility of the community for the live kidney donor” was the message that kidney mercantilism works.
 Sally Satel and her ilk took that and ran with it.
 There was one little caveat, which Ghods noted in a later publication.
 “Unfortunately, there is no national transplant registry in Iran to report the short-and long-term results of transplantation in all transplant recipients and kidney donors.”